 2. Savannah Riverboat Cruise

 Enjoy an evening of dinner, live entertainment, and an unforgettable tour of Savannah on a Riverboat cruise.
 Book tours and tickets online and save or call them toll- free for assistance with reservations, group tour bookings, and private charters.
-Experience refreshing river breezes on a sightseeing harbor tour, delicious local southern flavors, cultural entertainment, fun filled dinner, magical moonlight, and lavish brunches.
-Join their captain and award winning crew on board for a unique tour and cruise attraction that is not to be missed!.
+Experience refreshing river breezes on a sightseeing harbor tour, delicious local southern flavors, cultural entertainment, fun-filled dinner, magical moonlight, and lavish brunches.
+Join their captain and award-winning crew on board for a unique tour and cruise attraction that is not to be missed!.

 Have a Girl Scout in the family?
 You won’t want to miss the opportunity to visit the Juliette Gordon Low House.
-The Juliette Gordon Low Birthplace is owned and operated by Girls Scouts of the USA as a National Girl Scout Program Center and an historic house museum for the general public.
+The Juliette Gordon Low Birthplace is owned and operated by Girls Scouts of the USA as a National Girl Scout Program Center and a historic house museum for the general public.
 The official purpose of the Center is to perpetuate the spirit and vision of the founder, Juliette Gordon Low, in an inspiring environment and to provide unique learning opportunities and the historic interpretation of the life of Juliette Low and the Wayne-Gordon house and to further the values of Girl Scouting.

 If you are a fan of Southern Cuisine you must stop by Paula Deen’s Lady & Sons Restaurant!
 A Southern Style Buffet is served daily but you can order off the menu if you like.
 Paula’s landmark restaurant, The Lady & Sons, had its humble beginnings back in June 1989 when Paula started The Bag Lady out of her home.
-Since then, it has grown into a world-renowned restaurant and full service catering venue.
-In December 1999, The Lady & Sons was named “International Meal of the Year” by USA Today.
+Since then, it has grown into a world-renowned restaurant and full-service catering venue.
+In December 1999, The Lady & Sons were named “International Meal of the Year” by USA Today.
 Today, the restaurant seats nearly 330 people and serves thousands of tourists and locals each week.
 If you’re looking for a true taste of the South, look no further than The Lady & Sons!